EU Calls on Meta to Take More Action to Address Misinformation Around Israel Conflict

-It’s not just X that’s coming under scrutiny over its platforming of misinformation related to the latest conflict in Iran.
+It’s not just X that’s coming under scrutiny over its platforming of misinformation related to the latest conflict in Israel.

 A day after issuing a public letter to X owner Elon Musk, urging him to take action to address content concerns in his app, EU Internal Markets Commissioner Thierry Breton has also made a similar request to Meta, while also threatening sanctions, and fines, in Europe if it doesn’t comply.